wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 end
 ```

 So, why should we use [`ActiveRecord::Base::increment_counter`](http://apidock.com/rails/ActiveRecord/Base/increment_counter/class) instead of [`ActiveRecord::Base#increment`](http://apidock.com/rails/ActiveRecord/Base/increment) or `+= 1`?
 The answer  is simple: we want our increments to be atomic.
 Imagine a race condition where to users download the same file at the very same time; this may lead to conflicts and the counter may be incremented by `1` instead of `2`, and we don't want that.
-Instead, `increment_counter` will perform the increment on the database layer of our application (instead of doing something like `SET COLUMN TO VALUE`, it'll `ICREMENT COLUMN BY 1`).
+Instead, `increment_counter` will perform the increment on the database layer of our application (instead of doing something like `SET COLUMN TO VALUE`, it'll `INCREMENT COLUMN BY 1`).

 And now, the controller.
 Each time a download link is accessed, the related counter should be increment.
 To handle any kind of link (even paths), we'll put the main code in the `ApplicationController` class: